skienzmatishun/rippreport/content/p/nail-in-the-coffin/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Our ongoing Catalyst Colors probe reveals how councilmen Burrell, Brown, and Boone drained city reserves to buy overpriced property without a budget.
+Documents show the council used a rigged land appraisal and secretly planned to lease the land back for pocket change.
+Read full details to see who put the final nail in Fairhope's financial coffin.
 ---
 The Fairhope City council just put the final nail in their re-election coffin.